kevinboone/vlc-server/README.md

 To provide this support, the server scans the media directory and builds up an sqlite3 database.

+The database can also store URLs of, for example, Internet radio stations.
+See the seperate README.md in the `radio_support` directory for ideas how this might be used.

 `vlc-server` notionally supports video.
 However, since the purpose of the utility is to allow for remote control, there seems to be little purpose in using it to play video.
 The server can optionally be provided with a list of